-Dropbox allows you to access your documents via the web and on PCs etc., and doesn’t require iA Writer to be installed.
-This is great for sharing documents to friends and colleagues.
+Dropbox allows you to access your documents via the web and on PCs etc. This is great for sharing documents to friends and colleagues.

 iA Writer for Mac previously used the Dropbox Sync API but this has been deprecated by Dropbox.
 Version 3.1+ allows you to link iA Writer directly to your local Dropbox folder.